US goes from bandleader to bystander in Syria peace efforts

 He added later: “We aren’t connected to this piece of it.
 It’s not like we’re pulling out from the whole puzzle.”

 With no indication about how the incoming Trump administration intends to proceed on Syria, U.S. diplomats are wary of engaging in any new initiatives that would require a sustained American role.
-As a result, it is ambivalent about attending even in an observer role the proposed peace meeting.
+As a result, the Obama administration is ambivalent about attending, even in an observer role, the proposed peace meeting.
 Turkey has told the U.S. its presence would be acceptable, American officials said, but Washington has yet to make a decision.

 The diminution of the American role could have drawbacks.

 Obama demanded almost six years ago that Syrian President Bashar Assad leave power and allow for a democratic transition.
-But Obama’s reticence to plunge the U.S. into another Mideast war meant the United States never had the capability to shape such an outcome.
+But Obama’s reticence to plunge the United States into another Mideast war meant the U.S. never had the capability to shape such an outcome.
 Its increasingly marginal role in recent months means it could have even less capacity to help shape Syria’s future and safeguard vital American interests, such as Israel’s security and fighting the Islamic State group.

 On the other hand, Obama hands the baton to Trump without any large-scale military or diplomatic engagement in Syria.
-The president never wanted to own the conflict, which has killed up to a half-million people and prompted millions to flee as refugees.
-And his reticence to intervene at least means Trump will have flexibility, which Obama didn’t have in inheriting the Iraq and Afghanistan wars.
+Obama never wanted to own the conflict, which has killed up to a half-million people and prompted millions to flee as refugees.
+On Saturday, at least 43 people were killed when a car bomb ripped through the center of a busy commercial district of a rebel-held Syrian town along the Turkish border, activists and rescue workers said.

+Obama’s reticence to intervene in the war at least means Trump will have flexibility, which Obama didn’t have in inheriting the Iraq and Afghanistan wars.

 In a farewell news conference Thursday, Kerry insisted the administration hadn’t given up on Syria and that he hoped the warring sides could get to “real negotiations” on a peace agreement.